All Episodes

 Let's say they lose seats.

-If the campaigns are run and a bunch of people were really out there trashing Bush and saying he's Hitler and he's the worst guy out there, and if they come close in these races, what the kook fringe base will say, we're making progress.
+If the campaigns are run and a bunch of people were really out there trashing Bush and saying he's Hitler and he's the worst guy out there, and if they come close in these races, what the Kook fringe base will say, we're making progress.

-They called it a victory because hackett showed him.
+They called it a victory because Hackett showed him.

 Hackett showed them.

-Haggett said the right things about Bush.
+Hackett said the right things about Bush.

 He was out there telling the truth.